danieljgorski/tempus-ca/1-gnu-stat-command/gstat.md

  Birth: 2022-04-06 16:24:47.000000000 +0200
 ```

-This displays information about files and filesystems, with more detail than `ls -l`, including:
+`gstat` displays information about files and filesystems, with more detail than `ls -l`, including:

 - File - The name of the file.
 - Size - The size of the file in bytes.
 - Blocks - The number of allocated blocks the file takes.